i>Clickers Student Response System

 - Clickers enable you to quickly conduct formative assessments during class, getting important feedback about student understanding and adjusting instruction based on this feedback.

 - With clickers, you can poll audience opinions, interests, and preferences and adapt your presentation using this information.

 - Using a peer instruction strategy, you can increase student interaction, especially in large lecture courses.

 What are some exciting and useful capabilities of clickers?

-- Automatically track individual student attendance and performance, and directly import scores into your ANGEL grade book.
+- Automatically track individual student attendance and performance.

 - Conduct anonymous opinion polls on controversial topics.

 - Work with any computer program, not just PowerPoint.